-Santa Rosa Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 12,847 people and two constituent neighborhoods, Santa Rosa Beach is the 195th largest community in Florida.
+Santa Rosa Beach is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
+With a population of 19,822 people and four constituent neighborhoods, Santa Rosa Beach is the 142nd largest community in Florida.
 Much of the housing stock in Santa Rosa Beach was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Santa Rosa Beach economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Santa Rosa Beach, where the median household income is $60,300.00.
+This seems to be the case in Santa Rosa Beach, where the median household income is $89,491.00.

 Santa Rosa Beach home prices are not only among the most expensive in Florida, but Santa Rosa Beach real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Santa Rosa Beach is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Santa Rosa Beach is a town of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Santa Rosa Beach who work in management occupations (19.09%), sales jobs (12.61%), and food service (10.98%).
+Santa Rosa Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Santa Rosa Beach is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Santa Rosa Beach who work in management occupations (19.71%), sales jobs (14.74%), and healthcare (7.39%).

 Santa Rosa Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Santa Rosa Beach in 2010 was $35,326, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $141,304 for a family of four.
-However, Santa Rosa Beach contains both very wealthy and poor people as well.
+The per capita income in Santa Rosa Beach in 2018 was $49,830, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $199,320 for a family of four.

 The people who call Santa Rosa Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Santa Rosa Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Santa Rosa Beach include German, Irish, French , and Italian.
+Important ancestries of people in Santa Rosa Beach include English, German, Irish, European, and Italian.

 The most common language spoken in Santa Rosa Beach is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.